WindMillCode/Judima-Framework/README.md

         * __dynamic zChild__
             * its quantity value is 2
             * its element comes in and out of the DOM when its not needed its taken completly out of memory. you interact with  data , functions ,lifecycle hook on the entrance and exit of the dynamic zChild
+            * __NEVER REFERENCE DIRECTLY THESE zChildren BY USING THEIR SYMBOLS, ALWAYS WORK IN THE DELTANODE SYSTEM AND REFRENCE THEM IN TERMS OF THE ARRAY PROVIDE BY ITS DELTANODE GROUP

 ### MVC VS FPM
 * tradtionally we have Model View Controller